mikehuntemann/9x16/02-network-attached-media/05-what-does-the-network-want.md

 - fluidity as a medium (apple)

-### video hosting is expensive (bandwidth + cpu-time)

-### Is YouTube already a legacy service?
-> acts as archive for the fast-paced productions within other networks
-> but we see additional format which favor the efficiency within production: screen-recordings w/ voiceovers to reduce time-to-publish
-> also live-streaming etc.

 time-preferences, survival, longevity > relevance value in the body of work, archive is the store of value , not the content itself > habituation and ephemeral content, addiction, crisis